wavefrontHQ/docs/pages/doc/wavefront_api.md

 ### View and Manage the API Tokens in Your Organization

+{% include note.html content="The new API Tokens Management functionality is currently available to some of our customers.
+It will become available to all customers within the next releases."%}

 As a user with the **Accounts** permission, you can view and revoke the API token of any user or service account in your organization.

 1. Log in to your Wavefront instance as a user with the **Accounts** permission.